AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Make API requests.md

 ```

 -   Endpoint: the endpoint of the Alibaba Cloud CDN API is cdn.aliyuncs.com.
--   Action: the name of the operation being performed.
+-   Action: the name of the operation that you want to perform.
 For example, to add a domain name to Alibaba Cloud CDN, you must set the Action parameter to AddCdnDomain.
 -   Version: the version of the Alibaba Cloud CDN API.
 Set the value to 2018-05-10.
 -   Parameters: the request parameters for the operation.
 Separate multiple parameters with ampersands \(`&`\).
 Request parameters include both common request parameters and operation-specific parameters.
-Common parameters include the API version number and identify verification information.
+Common request parameters include the API version number, authentication information, and other information.
 For more information, see [Common request parameters](/intl.en-US/New API Reference/Common request parameters.md).

 The following example demonstrates how to call the StartCdnDomain operation in Alibaba Cloud CDN.